biocore/biom-format/doc/documentation/format_versions/biom-2.1.rst

 Example biom files
 ==================

 Below is an examples of a rich biom file.
-To decide which of these you should generate for new data types, see the section on :ref:`sparse-or-dense`.

 BIOM 2.1 OTU table in the HDF5 data description language (DDL)
 --------------------------------------------------------------